pxc/gitbook/text/14_Interactive_Rebasing/0_ Interactive_Rebasing.markdown

 	$ git log github/master..

-Once you run the 'rebase -i' command, you will be thrown into your editor of choice with something that looks like this:
+Once you run the `rebase -i` command, you will be thrown into your editor of choice with something that looks like this:

 	pick fc62e55 added file_size